Install the Tableau Resource Monitoring Tool

 Installation on Windows

-You can use the web interface or the command line to install Resource Monitoring Tool Master Server and Agent.
+You can use the web interface or the command line to install RMT Server and Agent.

 Here are the steps to installing Resource Monitoring Tool:

 Install the Agent on every one of your Tableau Server nodes.
-The Agent sends information about Tableau Server usage and performance to the Master Server for reporting.
+The Agent sends information about Tableau Server usage and performance to the RMT Server for reporting.

 We recommend that you exclude Tableau Resource Monitoring Tool Log Files from your antivirus scans.
 This will improve performance by avoiding contention when Resource Monitoring Tool writes to the log files.